Onelinerhub/onelinerhub/chrome-extension/context_menu.md

-# Add contenxt menu permissions
+# Add context menu permissions

 This should be edited in [manifest.json](https://developer.chrome.com/docs/extensions/mv3/manifest/) file.